-Studies assessing the impact of caffeine on fertility have evaluated a variety of outcomes including time to pregnancy, infertility and semen quality.
+Studies assessing the impact of caffeine on fertility have evaluated a variety of outcomes including time to pregnancy, infertility and semen quality6-10.

-Incorrect, or imprecise, assessments of the duration of exposure are a primary concern for the few recent studies addressing time to conception and ovulatory infertility.
+Incorrect, or imprecise, assessments of the duration of exposure are a primary concern for the few studies addressing time to conception and ovulatory infertility8,9.
 Potential recall bias and exposure misclassification may explain the modest association reported for coffee and tea consumption and increased time to pregnancy.

-No support for an association with infertility due to ovulation disorders was provided, but exposure measurement error was likely introduced as a result of the timing of exposure assessments.
+No support for an association with infertility due to ovulation disorders was provided, but exposure measurement error was likely introduced as a result of the timing of exposure assessments8,9.

-According to an Australian review paper, at this point in time, the evidence from the literature is unclear and insufficient to provide coffee consumption guidelines for preconception advice5.
+As stated by an Australian review paper, research results are unclear and insufficient to provide coffee consumption guidelines for preconception advice9.